 Sample management software has features specifically dedicated to set up rules and restrictions regarding data creation/import and editing.
 For example, perhaps the volume of a particular sample type should always be a positive number, or the Sample ID is a required field?
 These features give teams the ability to structure their sample data in a way that makes sense for them.
 A good sample management software will have the flexibility to allow users to define their own data structures and processes to match the actual lab work, instead of the other way around.

 Spreadsheets, unlike sample tracking software or traditional databases, don’t have a detailed permissions model.
 For example, you may only want certain members of your team to be able to add new rows and not have the ability to edit the columns/metadata.
 In Excel, you are limited to granting basic read-only or read-write permissions.
 Sample tracking software allows for more granular permissions to be assigned based on your role in the sample management process.
 Maybe your Principal Investigator can only read, while the lab manager dictates what type of metadata is captured, and the rest of the lab members can add and update samples as needed.

 A well-designed sample tracking software should not require extensive training or a long implementation process.
 Good software is designed with the end-user in mind and should be intuitive.
 Sample tracking software also contains a variety of other features that are focused on real-world laboratory sample management processes.

 Sample Tracking – End-to-end sample tracking features including chain-of-custody tracking, sample types and sources, and lineage views

 Freezer Management– Manage sample storage and freezer capacity using an intuitively designed interface

 Sample Data Integration – Integrate assay data with your samples and assign metadata for a complete picture of your ongoing experiments

-Explore Sample Manager – register to see LabKey Sample Manager in action!
+Take a tour of Sample Manager – register to see LabKey Sample Manager in action!